Amutheezan/amutheezan.github.io/capp.md

 9. Dashboard
 10. Data Purging * - Use to purge the data from data store made by event store

-We can build the CApp using the .pom file associate with ant build.
-At the target folder the relative CApp will be build in .car format.
-We can use the .car file to deploy as Carbon Application at management console level, and Deploy all artifacts included.
+We can build the CApp using the .pom file associate with an ant build.
+At the target folder, the relative CApp will be built in .car format.
+We can use the ```.car``` file to deploy as the Carbon Application at the management console level and Deploy all artifacts included.

-Sample build.xml, and pom.xml file are as follows
+Sample ```build.xml```, and ```pom.xml``` file are as follows

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>